Resources - Blog

 What Constitutes a Variation Relationship?

-• The parent product listing is a “non-buyable entity” used to relate child products.
+1. The parent product listing is a “non-buyable entity” used to relate child products.
 This is the product that is displayed in the search results.
 Amazon’s catalog uses the parent listing to establish relationships among the child products.
-For example, if two pairs of shorts have the same parent, they are related and considered child products.
+For example, if two pairs of shorts have the same parent, then they are related and considered child products.

 Parent-Child Relationship Best Practices